 We had about forty cows, one bull, two horses, one dog, and fourteen cats.
 They all had names except for the chickens and pigs.
 Mabel might get three scoops of grain, whereas Bertha would only deserve two.
 The grain looked and tasted like granola and had some drops of molasses in it (like honey in a granola bar).
 Of course, being vegetarians, their main courses were dried hay and whole cornstalks chopped up, which included the ears.

-Among the Came Heres, a surprising number are Jewish.
+Such imports include a surprising number of Jews–at least by heritage if not by observance.
 A famously vague word, it gives sociologists dyspepsia with its potpourri of genealogy, heritage, religion, values, appearance, etc. At a dinner party I asked about this outsize presence and was reminded that Jews were prominent in the the early idealistic counterculture movement.

 The Green Garage sold fresh vegetables by the honor system–just put your money in the slot.
 Same as a few of the pottery studios out in the country.
 There was no outside lock on an old cabin at Travianna Community, nearly deserted, but our daughter’s indoor electronics disappeared, perhaps as a bonus to a crew of workers.
 A few people give “neighbor” a bad name: one family operates heavy equipment at 5 a.m. on a Sunday, while another puts a broken washing machine in the yard and uses it to burn garbage.
 My friend Tom (world-trip companion) declared that a top-loading washer is ideal for that purpose, whereas a front-loading dryer can bake bread.